tehfalcon-vw/8Pto8U-Cluster/project/README.md

 8P comfort compatibility:

-- `0x551 03` is transmitted every 500 ms. This restores window and sunroof
+- `0x551 03` is transmitted every 500 ms. This fixes window and sunroof
   operation with the Q3 cluster installed in the A3 8P.

 Press handling: